Marina “Mother’s” Beach

 Fitness options at this half-mile crescent-shaped beach include a few volleyball sand courts, kayak/stand-up paddleboard rentals, water yoga classes (by reservation), and a beach boot camp class on select mornings.

 Several restaurants are within walking distance, including Beachside Restaurant and Bar at the Jamaica Bay Inn, the Cheesecake Factory, and Sinder at the Marina del Rey Marriott.
-A small convenience store is located nearby, next to the Foghorn Inn, at 4148 Via Marina.
+A small convenience store is located nearby at 4148 Via Marina.

-Marina Mother’s Beach has a guest dock that can be utilized for free 15-minute dinghy tie-ups.
-Take note of the signage indicating seasonal restrictions on which side is reserved for use by the Marina del Rey WaterBus.
+Marina Mother’s Beach has a dock reserved for use by the Marina del Rey WaterBus.
 The dock is a boarding and drop-off for this summer season water taxi service.
 Learn more here.